SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/01-IntroGrid.md

     or read our Developing High-Throughput Applications guide.</li>
 <li>   Input and output data for each job should be < 10 GB to allow them to be
     transferred in by the jobs, processed and returned to the submit node.
-Note that the OSG Connect Virtual Cluster does not have a global shared file system, so jobs with such dependencies will not work.</li>
+Note that the OSG Virtual Cluster does not have a global shared file system, so jobs with such dependencies will not work.</li>
 <li>   No shared filesystem.
 Jobs must transfer all executables, input data, and
     output data.
 HTCondor can transfer the files for you, but you will have to